What is a Disabled Facilities Adaptation?

 How does the Disabled Facilities Grant process work?

-- If you are having problems getting into, out of, or around your home, you should contact the Conwy Access Team.
+- If you are having problems getting into, out of, or around your home, you should contact the Single Point of Access.

 - They will ask you a number of questions and decide whether you should be referred to the Occupational Therapy Service.